LucianoXu/CHES2025-Challenge/README.md

 - Applying window layer at the very beginning does not help in the reference in any way.
 It seems that all trace data are necessary for the attack.

+- Observing test set key-wise log probability distribution, we find that the probability of different key are really close to each other.
+This suggest that our model is too weak to make meaning predictions.

 ## Log
+- 8/7 Add test set key-wise log probability distribution evaluation.
 - 8/7 Add window layer.
 - 8/7 Add key-wise log-likelihood distribution evaluation.
 - 8/7 We realized that we should evaluate with `nb_attacks=100`.
 The `M8` model obtains `96K` score this time.